ibexa/documentation-developer/docs/users/oauth_client.md

 Create a resource owner mapper for Google login in `src/OAuth/GoogleResourceOwnerMapper.php`.
-The mapper extends `ResourceOwnerToExistingOrNewUserMapper`, which enables it to create a new user in the Repository if the user doesn't exist yet.
+The mapper extends `ResourceOwnerToExistingOrNewUserMapper`, which enables it to create a new user in the repository if the user doesn't exist yet.

 The mapper loads a user (line 51) or creates a new one (line 61), based on the information from `resourceOwner`, that's the OAuth2 authorization server.